lxgr-linux/pokete/wiki.md

    + Route 2
    + Route 3
    + Route 4
-   + Deepens forest
+   + Deepest Forest
    + Route 5
    + Route 6
-   + Mowcow meadow
+   + Mowcow Meadow
-   + The fields of Agrawos
+   + The Fields of Agrawos
    + Agrawos
 - Evolves to [Voglus](#voglus) at level 35